marek-g/marek_speech_recognition/README.md

 ## Supported backends:

 - `marek_google_speech_recognition` - Google Chrome's `libsoda` wrapper.
 Fast, offline and accurate, but unfortunately `libsoda` is secured with an API key and stack verification.
+Tested on Linux and Windows (mingw).

 ## Examples